alexshtf/autodiff/Readme.md

 # Project Description
 A library that provides fast, accurate and automatic differentiation (computes derivative /  gradient) of mathematical functions.

-# Getting AutoDiff
-Using NuGet:
+AutoDiff provides a simple and intuitive API for computing function gradients/derivatives along with a fast state-of-the-art algorithm for performing the computation.
+Such computations are mainly useful in numeric optimization scenarios.

+The Library is available via NuGet:

 ```powershell
 Install-Package AutoDiff
 ```

-# **Using in research papers**
-If you like the library and it helps you publish a research paper, please cite the paper I originally wrote the library for [geosemantic.bib](docs/Home_geosemantic.bib)

-# What is it for?
-AutoDiff provides a simple and intuitive API for computing function gradients/derivatives along with a fast state-of-the-art algorithm for performing the computation.
-Such computations are mainly useful in numeric optimization scenarios.

 # Code example
 ```c#